nephio-project/docs/user-guide/README.md

 Nephio is a Kubernetes-based intent-driven automation of network functions and the underlying infrastructure that supports those functions.
-It allows users to express high-level intent, and provides intelligent, declarative automation that can set up the cloud and edge infrastructure, renders initial configurations for the network functions, and then delivers those configurations to the right clusters to get the network up and running.
+It allows users to express high-level intent, provides intelligent, declarative automation that can set up the cloud and edge infrastructure, renders initial configurations for the network functions, and then delivers those configurations to the right clusters to get the network up and running.